-Italian Easter cookies with egg are made with a twist and a hug of batter.
+Traditional Italian Easter cookies from scratch are made with a twist and a hug of batter.
 A light vanilla almond sugar cookie with sprinkles and frosting are easy.
 We have this free Easter color by number page your kids can enjoy while baking during the holidays for fun.

 It is fun to do some baking during the holidays.
 If you want to integrate a new quick easy dessert into the mix this year give these Italian Easter cookies a whirl.
 It’s a fun twist (literally) on traditional vanilla cookies.
 Dress up any way you want with a bit of frosting and sprinkles. (affiliate links present)